Jeffrey-Huang11/Dubai_Owls/README.md

 # CAH by Dubai Owls
 ## Roster & Roles:
 * Jeffrey (Project Manager):
-  * Page Construction
+  * User Database Management
 * Arib Chowdhury:
-  * Database Management
+  * Card Database Management
+  * Database Function Constructor
 * Anya Zorin:
+  * Frontend Developer
-  * App Developement
+  * Web and App Tester
 * Carlos "Karl" Hernandez:
+  * Pages Constructer
-  * Debugging
+  * Degugger
 ## Description:
 Our website allows users to play Cards Against Humanities with other users.
 Users can create their own games with different card packs and can allow others to join with a password.